How to Make a Graphic-Text Mash-up to Promote Blog Content on Facebook

 (#2) Include the custom short link, which a viewer can type into their address bar since it’s short and easy to understand.
 Of course, also include a hyperlink in the image caption or tweet.

 (#3) Include a promise of what’s to come in the full article, or hint at what the full content contains.
-If it’s a “Top 3 Reasons Why…” post, you may want include the three reasons right there in the image with an invitation to get all the info in the full post.
+If it’s a “Top 3 Reasons Why…” post, then you may want include the three reasons right there in the image with an invitation to get all the info in the full post.
 In the Elvis example I included a brief description of what was covered in each of the two-parts of the Thank You page CRO series.
 Try to make this message seductive, whatever that means for you and your content.

 A Quick Note About Design

 - Make sure text is clearly legible.
 Black on white is best.
 White on black is hard for the eye to process.
-If text is anything besides dark text on light, not-busy background, make sure text is legible in other ways, such as increasing font thickness or putting a background color behind the text.
+If text is anything besides dark text on light, not-busy background, then make sure text is legible in other ways, such as increasing font thickness or putting a background color behind the text.

 - Use no more than two font types.
 At least one should be extremely easy to read; sans serif fonts are generally easier to read online than serif fonts.
-The other font can be stylized, used as an accent and in small amounts.
+The other font can be stylized, used as an accent, and in small amounts.